-Tae-Bo, a unique and challenging fitness system, is a martial arts/aerobics hybrid created by Billy Blanks in 1975.
+What is Tae-Bo?Tae-Bo, a unique and challenging fitness system, is a martial arts/aerobics hybrid created by Billy Blanks in 1975.
 Tae-Bo combines Tae Kwon Do, boxing and dance disciplines and puts them together in a challenging program set to hip-hop music.
 A typical one-hour class consists of a series of jabs, punches, kicks and steps, choreographed in a series of eight-count combinations.

-Tae-Bo is for anyone who wants a complete workout.
-But more than just exercise calorie and fat-burning exercise Tae-Bo offers a workout for the entire body.
+Who can participate?Tae-Bo is for anyone who wants a complete workout.
+But more than just calorie and fat-burning exercise Tae-Bo offers a workout for the entire body.
 As with any new exercise program, you should consult your health care provider first before embarking on it.

 Tae-Bo can be done at your own rate.
 As you build strength, you can do more and you can increase your level of physical fitness, Tae-Bo officials say.

 Many women are attracted to the program as a form of strength building.
 Since Tae-Bo is set to music, it's a lot of fun.
 You build strength while enjoying yourself.